English language requirement

 - Test of English as a Foreign Language (TOEFL) examination: Accepted with an 80 or better for the Internet-based test and 550 or better for the paper-based test

 - International English Language Testing System (IELTS) examination (academic modules): Accepted with a 7 or better band score (academic modules)

-For admission selection, a UC campus may require a score higher than the minimum.
+Keep in mind: A UC campus may require a score higher than the minimum for admission selection.